TekRx/jekyll-now/_posts/2018-05-08-paloalto-nat.md

 ## Inbound NAT

-This NAT configuration allows users from the Internet to hit a public IP address and the traffic would be routed to your desired server.
+This NAT configuration allows users from the Internet to hit a public IP address [_30.30.30.30_] and the traffic would be routed to your desired server[_192.168.1.10_].
 An example of this would be hosting a webpage in your network and allowing clients from the internet to connect to it.

 ![NAT Default/Dynamic](/assets/paloalto/nat/inboundnat.jpg)